About Me

 Education

-Master of Science in Environmental Chemistry
+Honours Bachelor of Science in Chemistry (Highest Honours), Co-op Program

 Experience